stackitcloud/terraform-provider-stackit/docs/resources/secretsmanager_instance_role_binding_v1.md

 subcategory: ""
 description: |-
   IAM role binding resource schema.
-  ~> This resource is part of the iam experiment and is likely going to undergo significant changes or be removed in the future.
+  ~> This resource is part of the experimental feature iam and is likely going to undergo significant changes or be removed in the future.
 Use it at your own discretion.
 ---

 # stackit_secretsmanager_instance_role_binding_v1 (Resource)

 IAM role binding resource schema.

-~> This resource is part of the iam experiment and is likely going to undergo significant changes or be removed in the future.
+~> This resource is part of the experimental feature iam and is likely going to undergo significant changes or be removed in the future.
 Use it at your own discretion.

 ## Example Usage